Tony Blair

-After leaving office, Blair gave up his seat and was appointed special envoy of the Quartet on the Middle East, a diplomatic post he held until 2015.
-He has been the executive chairman of the Tony Blair Institute for Global Change since 2016 and has made occasional political interventions, and has been a key influence on Keir Starmer.
+Blair was immediately appointed special envoy of the Quartet on the Middle East, a post he held until 2015.
+He has been chairman of the Tony Blair Institute for Global Change since 2016, made political interventions and been an influence on Keir Starmer.
 In 2009, Blair was awarded the Presidential Medal of Freedom by George W. Bush.
-He was made a Knight Companion of the Garter by Queen Elizabeth II in 2022.
-At various points in his premiership, Blair was among both the most popular and most unpopular politicians in British history.
-As prime minister, he achieved the highest recorded approval ratings during his first few years in office but also one of the lowest ratings during and after the Iraq War.
-Blair is usually rated as above average in historical rankings and public opinion of British prime ministers.
+Blair has been among the most popular and unpopular politicians in British history; as prime minister, he achieved the highest recorded approval ratings in his first term but one of the lowest after the Iraq War.
+The 2016 Iraq Inquiry report gave a damning assessment of Blair's role in the Iraq War.
+Since leaving office, Blair has played a crucial role in the creation and development of the Board of Peace seeking to govern a post-Hamas Gaza Strip.

+Blair is rated as above average in historical rankings and public opinion of British prime ministers.
+Followers of his political philosophy, known as Blairism, are often called "Blarites", which has also become a more general term to refer to those on the right of the Labour Party.

-Early years
+Early life

 Anthony Charles Lynton Blair was born on 6 May 1953 at Queen Mary Maternity Home in Lauriston, Edinburgh, Scotland.
-He was the second son of Leo and Hazel Blair.
+He was the second son of Leo Charles Lynton Blair (1923–2012) and Hazel Elizabeth Rosaleen Blair (1923–1975).
 Leo Blair was the illegitimate son of two entertainers and was adopted as a baby by the Glasgow shipyard worker James Blair and his wife, Mary.
-Hazel Corscadden was the daughter of George Corscadden, a butcher and Orangeman who moved to Glasgow in 1916.
-In 1923, he returned to (and later died in) Ballyshannon, County Donegal, in Ireland.
+Hazel Corscadden was the daughter of George Corscadden, a butcher and Orangeman who moved to Glasgow in 1916, and in 1923 returned to (and later died in) Ballyshannon, County Donegal, in Ireland.
 In Ballyshannon, Corscadden's wife, Sarah Margaret (née Lipsett), gave birth above the family's grocery shop to Blair's mother, Hazel.

 Blair has an elder brother, William, and a younger sister, Sarah.
 Blair's first home was with his family at Paisley Terrace in the Willowbrae area of Edinburgh.
 During this period, his father worked as a junior tax inspector whilst studying for a law degree from the University of Edinburgh.

 Blair's first relocation was when he was nineteen months old.
 At the end of 1954, Blair's parents and their two sons moved from Paisley Terrace to Adelaide, South Australia.
 His father lectured in law at the University of Adelaide.
 In Australia, Blair's sister, Sarah, was born.
-The Blairs lived in the suburb of Dulwich close to the university.
+The Blairs lived at 1 Ormond Grove, Dulwich, close to the university.
 The family returned to the United Kingdom in mid-1958.
 They lived for a time with Hazel's mother and stepfather (William McClay) at their home in Stepps on the outskirts of north-east Glasgow.
 Blair's father accepted a job as a lecturer at Durham University, and moved the family to Durham when Blair was five.
 It was the beginning of a long association Blair was to have with Durham.

 Since childhood, Blair has been a fan of Newcastle United Football Club.